Stablecoins like Libra must be held to highest standards: G7

-CHANTILLY, France (Reuters) - Stablecoins like Facebook’s Libra can foster financial inclusion but they must be held “to the highest regulatory standards” to ensure that they aren’t used to launder money and that users are protected, a Group of Seven taskforce on the issue concluded.
+CHANTILLY, France, July 18 (Reuters) - Stablecoins like Facebook’s Libra can foster financial inclusion but they must be held “to the highest regulatory standards” to ensure that they aren’t used to launder money and that users are protected, a Group of Seven taskforce on the issue concluded.

 The taskforce presented its first report to G7 finance minister and central bankers meeting in Chantilly, France.